NHSDigital/cvd-prevent-tool/documentation/pipeline_README.md

 ## Global Date Ranges

 The data extracted from the cvdp\_store (CVD cohorts) is limited by the earliest and latest extractions available.
 Between these two dates, the cohort data is updatedly quarterly.
- As of 31 May 2023 the date ranges are as follows:
+ As of 18 July 2023 the date ranges are as follows:

 - Earliest extraction date: 2020-03
-- Latest extraction date: 2023-03
+- Latest extraction date: 2024-03

 For a patient to be included in the cohort, they must be alive at the time of an extraction (with a lag period of 2-3 months if they have died recently).
 Therefore, patients that may have been in the CVD cohort prior to the earliest extraction date, if they died before that date, will not be in the extracts.